ByGregMarine/bygregmarine.com/content/gallery/art/no-more-tears/index.md

 ---
 # No More Tears

+As I painted this, I was going through a divorce.
+The pain of that life event will always be there.
+However, the tears finally ended the day I painted this work.

 ![No More Tears painting on a mini easel on a desk in front of a window](/images/no-more-tears-img_0631.jpeg "No More Tears painting on a mini easel on a desk in front of a window")